What Makes a Job "High-Risk" in the Eyes of Insurers?

 - Construction companies and mining firms may offer group life as part of their benefits package.

 Limitation: Group coverage is usually tied to your employment.
-If you leave the job, you may lose coverage — so it's best used as a supplement, not your sole policy.
+If you leave the job, you may lose coverage, so it's best used as a supplement, not your sole policy.

 2. Specialized High-Risk Life Insurance Carriers

-Not all insurers have the same appetite for dangerous occupations.
-Some carriers specialize in underwriting high-risk applicants and have dedicated guidelines for pilots, commercial fishermen, law enforcement, and more.
-Working with an independent broker who has access to 20+ carriers is the smartest move — they can match your specific occupation to the carrier most likely to offer favorable terms.
+Working with an independent broker who has access to 20 or more carriers is the smartest move.
+They can match your specific occupation to the carrier most likely to offer favorable terms.

-3. Guaranteed Issue & Simplified Issue Policies
+3. Guaranteed Issue and Simplified Issue Policies

 Tips for Getting Affordable Coverage

-- Work with an independent broker who specializes in high-risk life insurance — not a captive agent tied to one company.
+- Work with an independent broker who specializes in high-risk life insurance, not a captive agent tied to one company.

-- Document your safety certifications — OSHA training, licensed credentials, and employer safety records all matter during underwriting.
+- Document your safety certifications.
+OSHA training, licensed credentials, and employer safety records all matter during underwriting.

-- Choose term life first — it's the most affordable option and easiest to qualify for even with occupational surcharges.
+- Choose term life first.
+It's the most affordable option and easiest to qualify for even with occupational surcharges.

-- Consider laddering policies — buy one group plan through your employer plus a smaller individual term policy to ensure you're not left without coverage if you change jobs.
+- Consider laddering policies.
+Buy one group plan through your employer plus a smaller individual term policy to ensure you're not left without coverage if you change jobs.

-- Re-apply after a job change — if you move into a less dangerous role, your premium could drop substantially upon reapplication.
+- Re-apply after a job change.
+If you move into a less dangerous role, your premium could drop substantially upon reapplication.

 Frequently Asked Questions